Certificate in Interdisciplinary Qualitative Studies

 In the year prior to graduation, students should complete the “Confirmation of Program of Study” form and a personal essay and submit that to the program coordinator for review by IQS faculty members.
 The personal essay explains research interests, plans for dissertation or thesis research, prior preparation and experiences related to the objectives of the program, and long-range career/professional plans following completion of the IQS Certificate program.

-The confirmation of program of study form outlines how the IQS certificate program requirements for the certificate have been met (exclusive of the dissertation or thesis) (i.e., listing courses taken).
+The confirmation of the program of study form outlines how the IQS certificate program requirements for the certificate have been met (exclusive of the dissertation or thesis) (i.e., listing courses taken).

 The certificate candidate’s dissertation or thesis committee must include at least one member of the IQS affiliate faculty.